ictdby/ictdby.github.io/about.md

 PhD in Institute of Computing Technology, Chinese Academy of Sciences;

-Bachelor in Beijing Institute of Technology;
+Bachelor in School of Computer, Beijing Institute of Technology;

 Childhood in Harbin, China.